-Representation of business owners is evolving through evidence of women making up 45.9 percent of workers and owned 43.1 percent of businesses, Veterans make up 3.5 percent of workers and owned 4.4 percent of businesses, Hispanics make up 37.8 percent of workers and owned 23.4 percent of businesses and racial minorities make up 37.0 percent of workers and owned 27.3 percent of businesses.2 For additional information on small businesses, please refer to the Regional Plant Part 1.
+- Women account for 45.9 percent of workers and own 43.1 percent of businesses; - Veterans make up 3.5 percent of workers and own 4.4 percent of businesses - Hispanics make up 37.8 percent of workers and own 23.4 percent of businesses; and - Ethnic communities make up 37.0 percent of workers and owned 27.3 percent of businesses.

+For additional information on small businesses, please refer to the Regional Plan Part 1.